 My exercise class was about to begin when I got the email from the HuffPost blog team letting me know that my article was published (5 Things People Ask When They Find Out I’m Married To A Gynecologist).
 I spent the next 45 minutes wildly swinging weights and enjoying a naturally elevated heart rate.
-Who knew that hysteria can enhance your exercise routine?
+Who knew that hysteric euphoria can enhance your exercise routine?
 I bolted 15 minutes early.
 It’s not every day that a girl becomes a HuffPost blogger, and yeah, I worked hard to get there.
-I stormed into my kitchen while dialing my amazing friend and sister-in-writing, Mary Novaria, vaguely aware that it was only 7am in Los Angeles.
+I stormed into my kitchen while dialing my magnificent friend and sister-in-writing, Mary Novaria, vaguely aware that it was only 7am in Los Angeles.

 “I can’t find the article in Healthy Living,” I whined.